 Flexible targets, if the scheme allows, can also increase stakeholder satisfaction in the long run, as they are more likely to be met.
 The paper gives the example of announcing soft openings instead of rigid opening dates, citing Crossrail and the expansion of London Heathrow Airport as two instances of this.

 Generally, the more mega the project, the more troublesome it becomes, as there's a larger array of managers, contractors, subcontractors, and other stakeholders, working over a longer timeframe.

 Proficient project scheduling increases the chances of project success but should be supported with activities such as cost and schedule risk analysis.
-This quantitive process produces results not available from the schedule and cost estimates themselves, indicates how likely the project is to be succesful, and identifies which risks are the causes of overruns.
+This quantitive process produces results not available from the schedule and cost estimates themselves, indicates how likely the project is to be successful, and identifies which risks are the causes of overruns.

-If you'd like to learn more about the process, from an a distinguished expert in the field, download our free guide.
+If you'd like to learn more about the process, from a distinguished expert in the field, download our free guide.